-The MACC Fund, Midwest Athletes Against Childhood Cancer, Inc. is proud and grateful to be associated with the Wisconsin Basketball Coaches Association for the 34th consecutive year through the annual All-Star Games.
-Congratulations to each of the players,coaches and their families on the honor of participatingin these great games.
+The MACC Fund, Midwest Athletes Against Childhood Cancer, Inc. is proud and grateful to be associated with the Wisconsin Basketball Coaches Association for the 39th consecutive year through the annual WBCA All-Star Games.
+Congratulations to each of the players, coaches and their families on the honor of participating in these great games.

 We commend the WBCA for all of its fine work in organizing the games.
 Special thanks to everyone in attendance for supporting this great event and subsequently the young people with cancer and related blood disorders like aplastic anemia and sickle cell disease.
-The WBCA has contributed over $1.8 million since 1978.
-Last year’s games raised net proceeds of $106,000 thanks to the hard work and commitment of the players and coaches in raising funds from generous donors and advertisers.
+The WBCA has contributed $2.2 million since 1978.
+Last year’s games raised $126,000 thanks to the hard work and commitment of the players and coaches in raising funds from generous donors and advertisers.
 The MACC Fund is indebted to these players, coaches and their supporters.

 Executive Director - John Cary

 The MACC Fund - (Midwest Athletes Against Childhood Cancer, Inc.)

 10000 W. Innovation Drive, Suite 135, Milwaukee, WI 53226

 Website / www.maccfund.org / email email@example.com